tnc-ca-geo/fishnet-extract/README.md

 # extract

-Simple Python tool to extract images from videos
+Simple Python tool to extract images from videos.
+Support currently only one singel annotation file format.

 ## Instruction for use under Windows